Writing By The Seasons #OpenBook Blog Hop

 Lori hasn’t failed in a mission yet.
 This one may be the exception.

-What are the favorite covers of other authors on this hop?
+How about the other authors in this hop?
+Do they have elevator pitches?
 Find out by following the links below.

 As always, until next time, please stay safe.